School of Music Academy

-Established in the fall of 2011, the School of Music Academy is a college-preparatory chamber music program for advanced high school pianists and string players.
-In the fall of 2012, the Academy introduced instruction in music composition and music theory, which is open to all pre-college musicians.
+Established in the fall of 2011, the School of Music Academy is a college-preparatory chamber music program for advanced pianists and string players.
+The Academy also offers instruction in music composition and music theory, which is open to all pre-college musicians.

 Students are selected by audition in the spring and form chamber ensembles that study and perform standard repertoire.
 The Academy program consists of weekly rehearsals, coachings, and theory lessons with graduate assistant instructors.
 Master classes, studio classes and recitals with UI faculty are held at least monthly.
 Each semester culminates in an Academy-wide recital.

 Please see below for news on one of our students:

 School of Music Faculty